-Mud Songs documents the successes and failures of two beekeepers, Jenny and Phillip, who have kept bees in and around St. John’s, Newfoundland, for exactly 1067 days.
+Mud Songs documents the successes and failures of two beekeepers, Jenny and Phillip, who have kept bees in and around St. John’s, Newfoundland, for exactly 1242 days.
 Written and illustrated with photos and videos intended for novice beekeepers, they try to keep everything simple and practical.
 They’re not expert beekeepers, but they hope that by being honest about their mistakes while documenting what actually seems to work, others might learn as well from them as they would from more experienced beekeepers.
+(Interjection: I say “they,” but really it’s just me, Phillip.)
 They make the mistakes so you don’t have to.

-Mud Songs used to be a gardening blog.
-Jenny and Phillip grew vegetables in an 8-by-8-foot raised garden bed in 2009 with great success.
-They used various containers and contraptions to grow herbs and veggies around their yard, all of it organic and accomplished on the smallest possible budget.
-They expanded the operation in 2010 to include a 4 x 8 raised bed along with a couple mini potato towers.
-Which is all fine and good.
-The gardening will always be there.
-But Mud Songs is strictly a beekeeping blog now.
+Mud Songs used to be a gardening blog, but it’s strictly a beekeeping blog now.
 (Most of the old gardening posts are gone.)
 The name “Mud Songs” didn’t make a whole lot of sense even as a gardening blog and makes even less sense now as a beekeeping blog.
 But changing the name is too much of a hassle, so that’s it.

 All images and original content © by Phillip and Jenny, unless otherwise noted.